takomachan/umu/README.md

 umu:3>
 ```

-For more advanced usage of the list comprehension,
+For  advanced usage of the list comprehension,
 please refer to the [database examples](https://github.com/takomachan/umu/tree/main/example/database).